fbpx

 One of Ireland’s most popular things to do, the Ring of Kerry is essentially a 179km long scenic driving circuit of the Iveragh Peninsula.
 Take a day to drive it, stopping along the way to capture the many Kodak moments en route.

-However, there are other ways to experience this route as well – the Ring of Kerry should be on every avid cyclists bucket list who visits Ireland.
+But there is another way to experience the magic of Killarney and the Ring of Kerry: by bike.
+The Ring of Kerry should be on every avid cyclist’s bucket list who visits Ireland.
 The best way to see the Kerry Peninsulas and the Ring of Kerry is from the saddle of a bike.
-The rolling green hills, the winding back roads, the medieval castles and ruins, the golden beaches and dark blue lochs all combine to capture the rose tinted image of Ireland that many have in their minds eye.
+The rolling green hills, the winding back roads, the medieval castles and ruins, the golden beaches and the dark blue loughs all combine to capture the rose-tinted image of Ireland that many have in their mind’s eye.

 Learn more about the Ring of Kerry in our guide below.